The Borderlands (2013 film): Plot

-Deacon and Gray visit the local pub and are met with hostility after Crellick’s passing.
-The local pub landlord evicts them from his premises after overhearing the two men discussing local folklore and their investigation.
-Deacon leaves the pub and goes investigate to church on his own.
+Deacon and Gray visit the local pub and are met with hostility fueled by Crellick’s passing.
+Overhearing them discussing local folklore and their investigation, the pub owner evicts them from his premises.
+Deacon leaves the pub and goes to investigate the church on his own.
 He traces whispers and creaks to a hidden door, inscribed with a pagan sigil he has seen in the diaries of the last minister to serve at the church until it was closed in the 1880s.
 Behind the door, a set of stairs leads down into darkness and Deacon is assailed by the sounds of a baby crying and Crellick screaming.

-Without consulting Amidon, Deacon requests his elderly mentor from the Vatican, exorcist Father Calvino to urgently visit and purify the church grounds.
+Without consulting Mark, Deacon requests his elderly mentor from the Vatican, exorcist Father Calvino, to urgently visit and purify the church grounds.
 Calvino explains that during the founding of Christianity in England, priests built churches upon the sites of pagan temples.
 He has evidence that the church is situated on a site – still visible in aerial photographs – of human sacrifices to an unnamed pagan deity.
 That night, during the exorcism, violent and invisible forces shake the church.
-Mark is apparently killed and Calvino's eyes bleed then the two men mysteriously vanish.
+Mark is apparently killed and Calvino's eyes bleed, then the two men mysteriously vanish.
 Deacon traces distant cries to the hidden staircase.

 As Gray and Deacon descend into a subterranean labyrinth, they find evidence of child sacrifice and realize that the former minister had converted to worshipping the pagan deity.
-They spot Mark who walks into the darkness heedless of their calls.
+They spot Mark, who walks into the darkness heedless of their calls.
 The pair find Calvino's ornamental crucifix on the floor of one of the tunnels.
 Following the sound of Mark's voice, they crawl through a narrow, foul-smelling passageway whose exits suddenly contract via a membranous material before the tunnel itself begins to move, revealing it to be part of the digestive system of a living organism.
 The walls start to secrete powerful enzymes that begin to dissolve the two men.
-As their lights go out, Gray screams in agony and terror while a tormented Deacon recites the Lord's Prayer.
+As their lights go out, Gray screams in agony and terror, while a tormented Deacon recites the Lord's Prayer.